Ojiji

-Rupert "Ojiji" Harvey (born Clarendon Parish, Jamaica, 9 February 1955) is a Reggae, Jazz, Funk, Dance Hall, and Roots music musician who is known for his solo records as well as his work in the Canadian band Messenjah, which had a platinum record with the hit "Cool Operator".
+Rupert "Ojiji" Harvey (born Clarendon Parish, Jamaica, 9 February 1955) is a reggae, jazz, funk, dancehall, and roots music musician who is known for his solo records as well as his work in the Canadian band Messenjah, which had a platinum record with the hit "Cool Operator".

 Early life

 Born in Jamaica, Harvey moved to Canada with his family when he was eleven.
 In his teens, he helped form the R&B/funk band Crack of Dawn, which became the first Black Canadian band to be signed to a major label, Columbia Records, and is popular with collectors of funk vinyl.
 In the late 1970s, he embarked upon a solo career which resulted in two records, which are also sought after by D.J.s.
-Following his solo work, Rupert founded (with Errol Blackwood) and lead the Reggae band, Messenjah, which was signed by Warner Bros.
+Following his solo work, Rupert founded (with Errol Blackwood) and lead the reggae band, Messenjah, which was signed by Warner Bros.
 Records and went on to win many awards, including the Juno Award in 1998.